Posted in The Saga of Sonnystone Acres

 Jacob Miller was born 1812 in the Electorate of Hessia.
 It’s unclear when he came over from Germany and finding a Jacob Miller/Muller/Mueller in the plethora of German immigrants who swarmed into Vanderburgh County in those days is like finding a needle in a haystack.

 What’s certain is this particular Jacob Miller was 26-years-old when he married Maria Klein in 1838.
 He bought his first 20 acres of land in Center Township in 1840 and opened a blacksmith shop, one of many in Mechanicsville, on the north corner of Sonnystone, near the State Road (now Stringtown Road).
-Just up the hill, they built the original Sonnystone house, and the hand hewn logs that Jacob placed as a foundation still hold the place up quite nicely today.
+Just up the hill, they built the original Sonnystone house, and the hand hewn logs that Jacob placed as a foundation are still there.

 In 1885 the Miller Brothers erected a building on Main Street that was the Largest dry goods store in the state at the time and for many years thereafter.